www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 ```
 Run it and check the results with the standard analysis!
 # Complete Source Code
-> So, what are the commands required in order to model and solve the problem.
+> So, what are the commands required in order to model and solve the problem?

 So in essence the complete source code of solving the source code looks like
 this: